jnothomb/OptionsFairValuePricer/README.md

 - **Volatility Surface**: Visualize the volatility surface to see how implied volatility varies with different strikes and expirations.
 - **Volatility Smile**: Examine the volatility smile to identify market sentiment and pricing anomalies.

-### 3. Risk Management
+### 3. Advanced Risk Management
-- **Greeks Calculation**: Calculate key risk metrics (Greeks) such as Delta, Gamma, Vega, Theta, and Rho to assess the sensitivity of options prices to various factors.
+- **Greeks Calculation**: Calculate key risk metrics (Greeks) such as Delta, Gamma, Vega, Theta, and Rho.
+- **Portfolio Risk Analysis**:
+  - Aggregate risk metrics across multiple positions
+  - Value at Risk (VaR) calculations
+  - Expected Shortfall (CVaR) analysis
+  - Stress testing scenarios
+- **Position Sizing**: Calculate optimal position sizes based on risk parameters
+- **Margin Requirements**: Compute initial and maintenance margin requirements
+- **Risk Monitoring**:
+  - Real-time risk threshold monitoring
+  - Automated risk limit breach detection
+  - Comprehensive risk reporting

+### 4. Risk Mitigation
+- **Hedging Recommendations**: Generate automated hedging suggestions based on portfolio risk exposure
-- **Risk Thresholds**: Set and monitor risk thresholds to manage exposure effectively.
+- **Risk Adjustments**: Receive suggestions for position adjustments to maintain risk within defined thresholds
+- **Scenario Analysis**: Run multiple market scenarios to understand potential portfolio impacts

-### 4. Probability Analysis
+### 5. Probability Analysis
 - **Probability Distributions**: Analyze the probability distributions of underlying asset prices to assess potential outcomes.
 - **Cumulative Probability**: Understand the likelihood of price movements within specified ranges.

-### 5. Visualization Tools
+### 6. Visualization Tools
-- **Interactive Charts**: Create interactive charts for volatility surfaces, probability densities, and cumulative probabilities to visualize complex data easily.
+- **Interactive Charts**: Create interactive charts for volatility surfaces, probability densities, and cumulative probabilities.
+- **Risk Dashboards**: Visualize portfolio risk metrics and exposures in real-time
+- **Stress Test Visualization**: Interactive visualization of stress test results
-- **Customizable Plots**: Customize visualizations to suit your analysis needs, including titles, colors, and styles.
+- **Customizable Plots**: Customize visualizations to suit your analysis needs.

-### 6. Integration and Extensibility
+### 7. Integration and Extensibility
-- **Data Integration**: Easily integrate with market data sources to fetch real-time and historical data for analysis.
+- **Data Integration**: Easily integrate with market data sources to fetch real-time and historical data.
+- **Risk Framework**: Flexible risk threshold configuration and monitoring system
-- **Extensible Framework**: The tool is designed to be extensible, allowing for the addition of new features and models as needed.
+- **Extensible Architecture**: Modular design allowing for easy addition of new risk metrics and analysis tools

+## Technical Features
+- **Efficient Calculations**: Optimized numerical computations using NumPy and SciPy
+- **Type Safety**: Comprehensive type hints and dataclass implementations
+- **Testing**: Extensive test coverage for risk calculations and edge cases
+- **Error Handling**: Robust error handling and validation for risk calculations

 ## Contributing
 We welcome contributions from the community!
 If you have suggestions for improvements or new features, please feel free to submit a pull request or open an issue.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+## Documentation
+Detailed documentation for the risk management system and other components can be found in the `/docs` directory.

 ---